 Browsing with your VPN turned on will change your IP address, which often triggers a warning from service providers like Gmail or Live Mail.
 This just means they’ve noticed that your account has been accessed from a different geographic location, which is actually a good sign, because it means your VPN is working properly.
 To resolve the situation, double-check that the server location you selected in AVG Secure VPN matches the one in the Gmail message and confirm it as your IP address.

+How do I get the best server performance from my VPN?
 Selecting servers close to you—preferably in the same country—will improve your connection speed, but that may not provide the full privacy or unrestricted access you’re looking for.
 If you want to access country-specific content, use a server located in that country.
 This will be easier if you have more server options available to you through your VPN.